After 22+ years of traveling and living abroad, we’d like to share with you our best battle-tested travel resources.

 The Best Travel Apps to Use During Your Trip

-In addition to the above travel tools, we recommend using these apps at your destination to navigate you through any foreign country:
+In addition to the above travel tools, use these apps at your destination to make the most out of your trip.
+With their help, you’ll navigate through any foreign country easily.

 - Google Translate.
 We especially love the Conversation mode.
 You need to be online to use it – but you already know our recommended way to stay connected on the road 🙂

 - Google Maps.
 Navigation has never been easier.
-Whether you need to find the way from your accommodation to the beach or how to travel from the airport to your hotel, it’s invaluable.
+Whether you need to find the way from your accommodation to the beach or how to travel from the airport to your hotel, Google Maps is invaluable.
+You can even download your destination’s map at home and use it offline.

 - VPN.
 Some countries block certain websites.
 For example, China is notorious for its Great Firewall.
-To access them, you need a VPN.
-Here’s a list of VPN services you might find helpful:
+To access your favorite services, you’ll need a VPN app.
+Here’s a list of the ones we’ve used that you might find helpful as well:

 Happy travels and stay safe!